Victoria-Qiao/Cassava-Leaf-Disease-Classification/README.md

 Then based on their performance, we did ensembling classification using models with the top three highest validation accuracy.
 It shows that ensembling model performs much better than single-type models.

 Based on the ensembling model, we also investigated several **generalization and regularization** methods including **Fmix** and **Test time Augmentation**, however, experiment results show that these methods fail to improve the validation performance.
+Finally, we applied **weighted average** of the predict scores from the top three classifiers as the final outcome.